Yuhala/shopping-cart-laravel/README.md

 * Acacha : https://github.com/acacha/adminlte-laravel

 ## Future Improvements
 - This program can be greatly improved.
-Some payment strategies are not very functional and more interesting functionalities can be added.
+Some payment strategies are not very functional and more interesting features can be added.
 Pull requests for rectifications are highly welcome...